|►||Academic Services Home|

 A: The writing sample must be in English.
 Your work in the Master’s program will be in English, and the admissions committee must be able to evaluate your potential for writing graduate level papers by using an example of your work in English.

-A: Some applicants write an ad hoc paper.
+A: Some applicants write an ad hoc paper for the purpose of the application.
 It would be strongest if it treats a social science subject, utilizes sources and includes a bibliography.
 Other applicants have used reports they have created as part of their job.

-A: 1-3 pages (double-spaced), briefly describing your background, experience, academic interests and goals.
+A: 1-4 pages (double-spaced), briefly describing your background, experience, academic interests and goals.
 It should demonstrate your ability to make your point concisely.
+It should also include your language background.
+See application guidelines.

-You must mail your official transcripts to the Jackson School as part of the application.
-If you are offered admission and choose to accept the offer, you will also need to send official transcripts reflecting your awarded degree to the Graduate School Enrollment Management Services (GEMS) when requested by that office.
+A: We do not require that you have official transcripts as part of your admission application.
+If you are offered admission and choose to accept the offer, you will be required to have official transcripts sent to both the Jackson School and to the Graduate School: Graduate Enrollment Management Services (GEMS) when requested by that office.

-It is acceptable if the official transcripts arrive with a week or so after the deadline.
-As long as the transcripts arrive by about Jan.
-10, your application should not be compromised.
+A: It is acceptable if your letters of recommendation arrive with a week or two after the deadline.
+Some faculty are on leave or away from the office, and we accept that.
+As long as the recommendations arrive by about Jan.
+20, your application would not be compromised.

 Seattle, WA 98195

-A: After preliminary reviews have been conducted, you will be able to see whether your application is complete by returning to your application page.
-This should be available by February 6, 2013.
+A: After preliminary reviews have been conducted, you will be able to see whether your application is complete by returning to your application page, where the complete or incomplete status of your application will be visible.
+This should be available by February 28, 2016.
+We will try to send you an email message.

 A: Applicants to Jackson School Master’s programs who are also applying to the Business School to pursue the MBA degree as a concurrent program with a Jackson School Master’s degree may substitute the GMAT for the GRE.
 If you are not applying to a Jackson School program to be pursued as a concurrent degree, your application will be considered incomplete, and it will be up to the admissions committee as to whether they will review your application.